Mixed Hodge structures on character varieties of nilpotent groups: Mixed Hodge Structure on Hom(F,G)

 Since the bottom row induces isomorphisms in cohomology, by commutativity, all maps induce isomorphisms in cohomology.
 Since the upper row is formed by algebraic maps, these induce isomorphisms of mixed Hodge structures of the respective cohomologies.
 The dimension formula is clear since $\dim G/T=\dim G-\dim T$. \end{proof} \begin{rem} Let $\Gamma_{Ab}\cong\Z^{r}$ with free abelian generators $\gamma_{1},...,\gamma_{r}$.
 We note some properties of the map $\varphi_{G}:(G/T)\times_{W}T^{r}\to\hom^{0}(\Z^{r},G)$.
 Let $G_{ss}$ be the set of semisimple elements of $G$ (elements in $G$ with closed conjugation orbits), and $\hom^{0}(\Z^{r},G_{ss}):=\{\rho\in\hom^{0}(\Z^{r},G)\ |\ \rho(\gamma_{i})\in G_{ss},\ 1\leq i\leq r\}$.
 It is shown in \cite{FL2} that $\hom^{0}(\Z^{r},G_{ss})$ is exactly the set of representations with closed conjugation orbits.
 In the identity component, these are exactly the representations whose image can be conjugated to a fixed maximal torus.
 Hence, the image of $\varphi_{G}$ is exactly the set $\hom^{0}(\Z^{r},G_{ss})$.
 So we see that $\varphi_{G}$ is not surjective and $\hom^{0}(\Z^{r},G_{ss})$ is a constructible set (not obvious a priori).
 Now from \cite{PeSo} we know that $\hom^{0}(\Z^{r},G)$ is homotopic to $\hom^{0}(\Z^{r},G_{ss})$, and since $G_{ss}$ is dense in $G$ we deduce that $\hom^{0}(\Z^{r},G_{ss})$ is dense in $\hom^{0}(\Z^{r},G)$.
 Thus, $\varphi_{G}$ is dominant, homotopically surjective, and induces a cohomological isomorphism (from Diagram \eqref{key-ladder}).
 Since $W$ acts freely, $(G/T)\times_{W}T^{r}$ is smooth although $\hom^{0}(\Z^{r},G)$ is generally singular.
 By Remark \ref{rem:smooth} below, the Zariski dense representations in $\hom^{0}(\Z^{r},G)$ are smooth points.
 It is easy to see that $\varphi_{G}^{-1}(\rho)$ is a point if $\rho$ is Zariski dense (a generic condition).
 Hence, $\varphi_{G}$ is birational, although, unlike its compact analogue $\varphi_{K}$, it is not a desingularization. \end{rem}

-\begin{cor} Let $G$ be a reductive $\C$-group of rank $m$ and characteristic exponents $d_{1},\ldots,d_{m}$.
+\begin{cor} Let $G$ be a reductive $\C$-group of rank $m$, whose Weyl group has characteristic degrees $d_{1},\ldots,d_{m}$.
 Let $\Gamma$ be a finitely generated nilpotent group of abelian rank $r\geq1$.
 The variety $\mathcal{R}_{\Gamma}^{0}G$ is of Hodge-Tate type and its mixed Hodge polynomial is given by:

 \end{cor}

 \begin{proof} This follows immediately from Theorem \ref{thm:SrG} and Theorem \ref{thm-mhs-hom}. \end{proof} Corollaries \ref{cor-main-1} and \ref{cor-main-2} together establish Theorem \ref{thm:mu-formula} from the Introduction. \begin{cor} For every finitely generated nilpotent group $\Gamma$, and reductive $\mathbb{C}$-group $G$, the Poincaré polynomial and $E$-polynomial of $\mathcal{R}_{\Gamma}^{0}G$ are given, respectively, by: